bodergob373/MechaniMiner/README.md

 - Item Saving: Added functions for saving and loading and encoding item IDs, positional data, and extra values needing to be stored (like boxed blocks)
 - New Creation Loading System: Remade the loading system to attach blocks more reliably and use the new saving data to prevent different vehicles from getting attached together
 - Mine Generation: Remade mine generation to only load blocks around where they are mined while accounting for transparent blocks and changed ore rarity formulas
-- Ore Refining: Added functionality to the furnace block to turn raw ores into ingots
+- Ore Smelting: Added functionality to the smelter block to turn raw ores into ingots
 - Money and Selling: Fixed the old money saving system and added a sell zone on the side of the shop building for selling sellable items
 - Boxed Blocks and Buying: Added a box item that can be opened to add blocks to the inventory.
 Made the shop calculate total prices, deduct money, and set ownership of items that get bought.
 - Conveyor Blocks: Implemented old conveyor models and made them work by applying forces to touching items and keeping track of them